poseidon2022/AI-Virtual-Mouse/README.md

 **A simple AI Virtual Mouse**

 Created a simple virtual mouse using libraries such as opencv, mediapipe and autopy.
 Feel free to refine the project and suggest anything that I should consider adding.
+I also implemented a custom facemesh, face detection and hand tracking module using the mediapipe and opencv libraries.